front-end-foundations/Introduction/readme.md

 Assignments should be handed in by uploading the files to Github and alerting me via email - daniel.deverell@nyu.edu.

+## Zoom Tips

+- Press the spacebar if muted to temporarily enable the microphone
+- If possible, leave your camera on
+- Use a second screen by dialing into Zoom on another device or use a larger monitor
+- You will need to configure Zoom for screen sharing (requires restarting Zoom)
+- Recordings are made available on request
+- If you raise your hand please alert me via voice

 ## Summary of Tools and Technology

 A listing of applications and technologies you will be introduced to in the class include: